 However, even you will hire a skilled and qualified person, someone (usually the executive director) will still need to be involved in the process while approving invoices, making deposits, reviewing time sheets, etc.

 5 THINGS TO LOOK FOR WHEN OUTSOURCING

-Once you made a decision to outsource, the next step should be to choose an outsourcing company that will be a great fit with your goals and objectives, but most importantly, would be able to match your needs and requirements.
+Once you decided to outsource, the next step should be to choose an outsourcing company that will be a great fit with your goals and objectives, but most importantly, would be able to match your needs and requirements.
 We believe, when outsourcing bookkeeping and accounting services, the quality of performance and efficiency must be the top priority.
-However, few more important factors must be considered as well.
+However, a few more essential factors must be considered as well.

-4. Data security.
 In our opinion, data security plays an important part when outsourcing accounting services online.
-The highly respectable firm handles their clients’ data with most required privacy and ensures that each transaction is secure.
-It is important, because you will be not only communicating cash flow information to them but also confidential data.
+The highly respectable firm handles its clients’ data with most required privacy and ensures that each transaction is secure.
+It is important because you will be not only communicating cash flow information to them but also confidential data.

 5 TASKS YOU CAN DELEGATE TO VIRTUAL ASSISTANT

 2. Reporting to authorities (SKAT, Danish Business Authority) and Management;